chunkyguy/chunkyguy.github.io/_posts/2026-02-13-lets-make-a-react-native-host-component.md

     └── safeareacontextJSI.h
 ```

-And finally with the `renderer` directory is where the real good stuff is:
+And finally the `renderer` directory is where the real good stuff is:
 ```
 build/generated/ios/ReactCodegen/react/renderer
 └── components